 \section{Conclusion and perspectives}

-A novel driven autoregressive model has been proposed, inspired by state-of-the-art viral epidemics models.
+A time-varying autoregressive model generalizing state-of-the-art viral epidemics models has been considered.
 The estimation of the parameters of the model, namely the time-varying \emph{reproduction coefficient}, has been framed as a nonstandard, highly nonstationary, inverse problem.
-The proposed rigorous mathematical formulation enabled to leverage the efficient and versatile variational framework to design accurate reproduction coefficient estimators which are robust to high noise levels in the observations.
-The third major contribution consisted in the design of asymptotically unbiased risk estimates, which are then plugged into an oracle strategy for fully data-driven fine-tuning of the hyperparameters of the variational estimator, removing the major obstacle to its practical use.
-The resulting data-driven estimation strategy has been assessed through intensive Monte Carlo simulations on synthetic data.
+The proposed rigorous mathematical formulation enables to leverage the efficient and versatile variational framework to design accurate reproduction coefficient estimators which are robust to high noise levels in the observations.
+The major contribution consists in the design of asymptotically unbiased risk estimates, suited to the generalized autoregressive Poisson model, which are then plugged into an oracle strategy for fully data-driven fine-tuning of the hyperparameters of the variational estimator, removing the major obstacle to its practical use.
+The resulting data-driven time-varying estimation strategy has been assessed through intensive Monte Carlo simulations on synthetic data.
 Taking advantage of the proposed extended mathematical framework, the standard epidemiological model for viral epidemics has been enriched to account for the low quality of COVID-19 data, leading to a novel \emph{weekly scaled Poisson} model.
-Finally, the data-driven estimation procedure is shown to yield very consistent estimation of the COVID-19 reproduction number in various countries and pandemic stages despite the low quality of reported data, demonstrating its practical applicability for epidemic monitoring an a crisis context.
-The data-driven nature of the proposed epidemiological indicator estimation strategy constitutes a major asset for its dissemination beyond signal processing as its use requires no expert knowledge.
+Finally, the data-driven time-varying estimation procedure is shown to yield very consistent estimation of the COVID-19 reproduction number in various countries and pandemic stages despite the low quality of reported data, demonstrating its practical applicability for epidemic monitoring in a crisis context.
+The data-driven nature of the proposed epidemiological indicator estimation strategy and its low computational cost constitute major assets for its dissemination beyond signal processing as its use requires no expert knowledge.